MTO G1 Test Practice Questions <- G1 Ontario Official Written Test Practice Questions + Answers + Explanations.

 What does this sign indicate?

-a fully-protected left turn light with green arrow
+a green light with green arrow

 What does this sign warn about?